netvc/testing/draft-ietf-netvc-testing.md

 Multi-Scale SSIM is SSIM extended to multiple window sizes {{MSSSIM}}.

-## Fast Multi-Scale SSIM

-Fast MS-SSIM is a modified implementation of MS-SSIM which operates on a limited number of scales and with modified weights {{FASTSSIM}}.
-The final score is converted to decibels in the same manner as SSIM.

 ## CIEDE2000

 CIEDE2000 is a metric based on CIEDE color distances {{CIEDE2000}}.
 It generates a single score taking into account all three chroma planes.
 It does not take into consideration any structural similarity or other psychovisual effects.